What Is Peaberry Coffee?

 Many coffee lovers claim that peaberry coffee tastes sweeter, lighter, and more flavorful than the regular beans from the same batch.
 But, the consensus is, while it can be different in its flavor, it’s by no means stable or consistently superior.

-Are Peaberries Stronger Beans?
+Are Peaberry Coffee Beans Stronger than Regular Beans?

 Tanzania Peaberry coffee bean has a 1.42% caffeine content while the Yemen Mocha Mattari has only 1.01% caffeine.
 Guatemalan and Kona beans are high in caffeine with 1.20 to 1.32% caffeine and Zimbabwe and Ethiopian Harrar having lower levels around 1.10% and 1.13% respectively.

 But if you’re talking about stronger flavor, that’s still due to the origin, roast, and extraction.
-Coffee from Indonesia and East Africa, especially in a darker roast, still tend to taste stronger than coffee from Hawaii or South America, no matter how many beans come from each cherry.
+Coffee from Indonesia and East Africa, especially in a darker roast, still tend to taste stronger than coffee from Hawaii or South America, no matter how many beans come from each coffee cherry.

 If you’re interested in trying out the best rated coffee beans, check out our Best Coffee Beans Bucket List here.

-Where to Buy Peaberry
+Where to Buy Peaberry Beans

 You can find peaberry coffee beans all over the place if you look for them.
 Particularly since they grow, well, all over the place!

 If a coffee shop or online store has a lot of variety, you’re likely to find a peaberry option mixed in.
-For example, here’s a fabulous Kona coffee with peaberry in the blend, in an 8 oz bag from koacoffee.com.

 Watch out for that peaberry price, though.
 It takes a lot of work to harvest this stuff, which is why it’s nearly twice as expensive as an equal amount of Koa’s regular coffee beans!